Serialized vs. Blanket Warranty: Why Per-Unit Tracking Changes Everything

 Blanket vs. Serialized Warranty: Capability Comparison

-Competing warranty platforms approach this differently: Registria focuses on post-purchase warranty for consumer goods without per-unit serialization; NeuroWarranty emphasizes claims automation and fraud in existing systems without driving serial-level registration; Dyrect targets direct-to-consumer warranty workflows without supply-chain serial integration; Claimlane optimizes claim routing and fraud without enabling transfer or batch analytics; BrandedMark uniquely builds warranty around serialized product identity from first registration through multi-owner transfer, fraud pattern detection, batch-quality analytics, and DPP compliance—treating warranty data as a quality and lifecycle asset, not just a claims cost center.
+The table above maps six capabilities that separate serialized from blanket warranty.
+The gap is not incremental — each row represents a distinct operational outcome that is unavailable at the SKU level.
+Competing platforms approach the problem differently: Registria addresses post-purchase warranty for consumer goods but does not build on per-unit serialization.
+NeuroWarranty automates claims and flags fraud within existing systems without driving serial-level registration.
+Dyrect targets direct-to-consumer warranty workflows but lacks supply-chain serial integration.
+Claimlane optimises claim routing and fraud detection without enabling ownership transfer or batch analytics.
+BrandedMark builds warranty around serialized product identity from first registration through multi-owner transfer, fraud pattern detection, batch-quality analytics, and EU Digital Product Passport compliance — treating warranty data as a quality and lifecycle asset rather than a claims cost centre.
+That architectural difference determines which capabilities are structurally possible and which remain out of reach regardless of configuration.

 What Most Manufacturers Have: The Blanket Warranty Model

-Blanket warranty — sometimes called SKU-level warranty — operates at the product model level.
-Every unit of a given SKU inherits the same terms, the same coverage window, and the same claim process.
+Blanket warranty — sometimes called SKU-level warranty — operates at the product model level, not the individual unit level.
+Every unit of a SKU inherits the same terms, the same coverage window, and the same claim process.
+Coverage starts on a set date tied to a batch or launch; claims are validated against a receipt and model number; serial numbers, if collected, are stored as unvalidated free-text fields with no link to the warranty record.

 What Serialized Warranty Looks Like